 C. The Christian life is like walking on a narrow path because the world hates Christ and his followers.

 Making the right choice is definitely rewarding but it has a cost.
 What follows are some examples but not limited to:

 A. Accepting Christ as our personal savior demands that we bend our will to his purpose for us in humility.

 B. Peer pressure is one of the ways that the world shall attempt to shape us in its mold.
 The Bible, however, calls us not to give in and be different (Romans 12:2)

 C. Persecution will not be absent.
 Jesus said to be strong because he overcame the world, (Matthew 5:10-12) and stand firm until the end, (Matthew 24:13).

 Some evangelists preach that getting saved is one of the easiest things in the world.
-It is not, because perfection of our salvation involves choosing between wide and narrow gates and entering by the right entrance every day, in other words we must live out our salvation every day.
+It is not, because the perfection of our salvation involves choosing between wide and narrow gates and entering by the right entrance every day, in other words, we must live out our salvation every day.